 Improve security, take advantage of Google’s best-in-class IT infrastructure, and save money doing it.
 Start using Google Domains today.

 What I Looked at to Find the Best Domain Registrar

-There are basically three ways to get a domain name:
+In short, there are basically three ways to get a domain name:

-- Use a domain registrar
+- Using a domain registrar

 Registration Period and Renewal Rates

 Most domain registrars offer promotional pricing for your initial contract term.
 Some limit your initial contract term to one or two years, while others may give you five to 10 years.